bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Submits a change.

-The request body only needs to include a link:#submit-input[ SubmitInput] entity if submitting on behalf of another user.
+The request body only needs to include a `SubmitInput` entity if submitting on behalf of another user.

 _Request_
 ```